zavalab/ML/HydroGraphs/Readme.md

 * `CAFOS_shp` - contains the shape files for concentrated animal feeding operations (CAFOs) in Wisconsin
 * `Counties` - contains the shape files for all the counties in Wisconsin, obtained from [here](https://data-wi-dnr.opendata.arcgis.com/datasets/wi-dnr::county-boundaries-24k/about).
 This shapefile was dissolved to get a polygon of the state of Wisconsin.
-* `agland` - contains a shapefile of the agricultural land for the state of Wisconsin obtained from [here](https://doi.org/10.15482/USDA.ADC/1520625).
+* `agland` - contains a shapefile (after running the `get_and_unpack_data` script) of the agricultural land for the state of Wisconsin obtained from [here](https://doi.org/10.15482/USDA.ADC/1520625).
 This file was altered to clip the land by watershed and include the HUC8, HUC10, and HUC12 codes for the watershed that each polgyon of land lies within.
 The resulting GeoDataFrame is called `agland.df`.
 Agricultural land (not including pastures/hay) is found in the subset of polygons where feature `isAG` is equal to 1.
+* `landcover` - contains the wiscland2 land cover raster file.
+A script for converting the raster file into a shapefile.
+A second script is available for clipping the land cover polygons along the HUC watershed boundaries and assigning the clipped polygons to a HUC.
+The resulting GeoDataFrame is then used for analyzing urban land fractions.
 * `lakes_rivers` - contains the basic dataframes obtained from the NHDPlusV2 and WBD.
 These are contained within the `Watershed4` and `Watershed7` subfolders.
 These subfolders also contain the `PlusFlow.dbf` file from the NHDPlusV2, and the `PlusFlow.csv` file that is a CSV format of the `PlusFlow.dbf`.
 In addition, there is a subfolder, `WI`, that contains the shapefile of Wisconsin that was constructed from the Wisconsin counties.
 * `WIgeodataframes` - contains the shapefiles of the lakes, rivers, and HUCs for the state of Wisconsin after running the script `run_WI_graph_code.py` (the resulting files are not included in the repository due to size).
 These were obtained from the NHDPlusV2 and WBD data in `lakes_rivers`, but with some minor attribute additions and only over the state of Wisconsin.
 In addition, this folder contains the CSVs of TOCOMID and FROMCOMID list for different graphs.
 These lists are manipulations of the `PlusFlow.csv` where:
     * `WItofroms.csv` is the `PlusFlow.csv` applied to just the state of Wisconsin.
 This can be used to form the river graph